Closed-Form Interpretation of Neural Network Latent Spaces with Symbolic Gradients: Introduction

 To address this problem, symbolic regression techniques have been proposed to interpret neural networks by deriving closed-form expressions that represent the underlying concepts learned by these networks \cite{cranmer2020discovering,Mengel2023}.
 These approaches involve exploring the space of potential mathematical expressions to identify those that best replicate the predictions of a neural network.
 Unfortunately, such methods are limited to interpreting output neurons of neural networks performing regression, where the concept that is recovered is the global function learned by the neural network.

 Neural networks applied to perform scientific discovery are often tasked with solving problems that cannot be formulated under the umbrella of regression.
-Further, it is often necessary to interpret a simpler sub-concept encoded in hidden layers.
+Moreover, often relevant information is encoded by neurons deep inside neural networks, specifically in latent spaces.
+Prominent artificial scientific discovery methods have been proposed based on networks like autoencoders \cite{Wetzel2017,Iten2020,Miles2021b,Frohnert2024} or Siamese networks \cite{Wetzel2020,Patel2022,Han2023}.
+These networks can distill meaningful concepts inside their latent spaces without being supplied with explicit training information in the form of labeled targets.
+The crucial obstacle to their wider adoption is the lack of tools that enable the recovery of the learned concepts without prior knowledge.
+Removing this bottleneck would allow scientists to use these tools to discover potentially new scientific insights.

 For these reasons, it is desirable to have a framework capable of interpreting concepts encoded in arbitrary intermediate neurons of artificial neural networks.

-Prominent artificial scientific discovery methods are based on networks like autoencoders \cite{Wetzel2017,Iten2020,Miles2021b,Frohnert2024} or Siamese networks \cite{Wetzel2020,Patel2022,Han2023}.
-These networks can conceive meaningful concepts inside their latent spaces without explicit training information in the form of labeled targets.
-The crucial obstacle is the lack of tools that enable the recovery of such concepts without prior knowledge of them.
-Removing this bottleneck would hence allow scientists the discovery of potentially unknown scientific insights.

-In this publication, we describe a framework that can be employed to interpret any single neuron within an artificial neural network in closed form.
-We demonstrate the power of our framework by rediscovering the explicit formulas of matrix invariants and conserved quantities from the latent spaces of Siamese networks.
+In this paper, we describe such a framework that can be employed to interpret any single neuron within an artificial neural network in closed form.